thelukass88/thelukass88/README.md

 ### Hello there 👋
 I'm Luke, a Junior Web Developer, with years of experience in Education and Leadership that I am keen to bring to a career in Full Stack Web Development.

-I thrive in team work environments as my strength is in my communication skills.
-I also
+### ⭐️ My speciality is in Javascript and Js Libraries such as React

-### 🔭 I’m currently working on:
+### 🔭 I’m currently working on an educational app using React
-- 📖 Using my experience as an educator to develop a revision app for students preparing for their summer exams - see my Shakespeers repo (project completed as part of the EdEx Web Development Course)
-### 🌱 I’m currently learning:
+### 🔭 I’m currently learning about MySQl, PostgreSQL and Databases
--  React, Manage Component Trees, MySGL, Databases and creating my own API
-### 🤔 I’m planning to learn about:
+### 🤔 I’m planning to learn Blockchain and Python
-- Blockchain, PostgreSQL, Python

 ## Experience: Current Technologies
 ### 📜 Javascript: